-Nick Adams, of the US Coast Guard between 1952 and 1954, came from humble beginnings to try and make a Hollywood star of himself.
+Nick Adams, who served in the US Coast Guard between 1952 and 1954, came from humble beginnings to try and make a Hollywood star of himself.
 Cohort of James Dean and Elvis Presley, Adams also came to an unfortunate end chasing their caliber of fame.
-Nevertheless, he was a dutiful member of the Coast Guard during the Korean War and afterwards.
-Together We Served looks at the struggles of Adams’ life, and the structure the forces provided for him.
+Nevertheless, he was a dutiful member of the Coast Guard during the Korean War and following.

 Nick Adams’ Early Life